-Wilson's Snipe Gallinago delicate
+Wilson's Snipe

+Gallinago delicata

 The Wilson's Snipe is a shorebird that most likely is under-recorded during the International Shorebird Survey.
-The survey follows a predetermined route that follows the available road system, so only birds seen from the road are recorded.
-The Wilson's Snipe is a somewhat secretive bird that usually is not out in the open, I usually see more while working in the grasslands on the preserve then I do when conducting the survey.
+The survey follows a predetermined route along the available road system, so only birds seen from the road are recorded.
+The Wilson's Snipe is a somewhat secretive bird that usually is not out in the open.
+I usually see more while working in the grasslands on the preserve than I do when conducting the survey.
 It also appears to be somewhat of a boom or bust bird.
-Some years there are no snipe recorded during the survey and other years a few dozen.
-Except for 1998 when 300 birds were recorded in one day.
-I sure wish I was around for that event.
+Some years there are no snipe recorded during the survey and other years a few dozen, except for 1998 when 300 birds were recorded in one day.
+I sure wish I had been around for that event.

 The Wilson's Snipe is an uncommon migrant and very rare winter visitor.
 Spring migration begins in early March and runs into early June.
 The average first of the season observation date is around March 26th.
-This species has been seen every month of the year at Cheyenne Bottom and in my experience, I have observed more birds in fall migration in wet meadows than I have observed during spring migration while conducting the International Shorebird Survey.
+This species has been seen every month of the year at Cheyenne Bottoms.
+In my experience, I have observed more birds in fall migration in wet meadows than I have during spring migration, while conducting the International Shorebird Survey.

-January February March April May June July August September October November December Wilson's Snipe
+Wilson's Snipe January February March April June July August September October Nove mberDecember

 Rare Uncommon

+High Count:

 The Wilson's Snipe prefers grassy marshes and wet meadows with dense vegetation.
-They make some use of very shallow water habitat but typically they do not venture far from thick, low vegetation into which these birds can disappear into, to hide from predators.
+These birds make some use of very shallow water habitat, but typically do not venture far from thick, low vegetation into which they can disappear and hide from predators.

 The Wilson's Snipe is widespread and overall populations remained stable between 1966 and 2014, according to the North American Breeding Bird Survey.
 The global breeding population, which is shared between the U.S. and Canada, is estimated at 2 million individuals.
 Approximately 105,000 Wilson's Snipe were taken annually by hunters between 2006 and 2010 in the U.S. and Canada combined; this number was probably several times higher during the mid-twentieth century.
-Wilson's Snipes depend on wetlands, and draining or conversion of wetlands is detrimental to this species.
+Wilson's Snipe depend on wetlands and draining, or conversion of wetlands is detrimental to this species.
 Other threats include collisions with radio, TV, and cell towers, and buildings.